-- 9.1.1.Any member assessed a penalty or named as a party to a protest, shall have the right to appeal any decision or penalty imposed by the FIRST Chief Steward, the FIRST Competition Board, iRacing.com or FIRST unless otherwise stated in this code or when notified no appeal is possible. - 9.1.2.All iRacing.com members are afforded one free appeal for each 12-week racing season.
+- 9.1.1.Any member assessed a penalty shall have the right to appeal any decision or penalty imposed by a FIRST Racing Steward, the FIRST Competition Board, iRacing.com or FIRST unless otherwise stated in this code or when notified no appeal is possible. - 9.1.2.All iRacing.com members are afforded one free appeal for each 12-week racing season.
 FIRST reserves the right to charge members an administration fee for additional appeals.